 - An internal Kensington police operation requires additional sworn resources to provide for officer safety and 24-hour supervision despite limited community generated calls for service and infrequent, minor crimes.
-Additional sworn personnel resources need to be dedicated not because there is sufficient workload to justify it, but because there is a need to mitigate risks. - Recruitment and retention will remain an acute challenge in Kensington due to several factors that include current salary compensation and an operational environment that is not considered "challenging" enough to many potential recruits and laterals. - There is limited promotional opportunity, career path upward mobility, and specialized assignments for Kensington police personnel. - Small departments have difficulties gaining expertise in important law enforcement areas such as criminal investigations, evidence processing, specialized traffic enforcement, consistent use of perishable skills (e.g. arrest procedures), etc. - Kensington is too small to have professionalized ancillary supporting services such as dedicated Internal Affairs, dedicated Human Resources, dedicated police records management, etc.
+Additional sworn supervisory resources need to be dedicated not because there is sufficient workload to justify it, but because there is a need to mitigate risks. - Recruitment and retention will remain an acute challenge in Kensington due to several factors that include current salary compensation and an operational environment that is not considered "challenging" enough to many potential recruits and laterals. - There is limited promotional opportunity, career path upward mobility, and specialized assignments for Kensington police personnel. - Small departments have difficulties gaining expertise in important law enforcement areas such as criminal investigations, evidence processing, specialized traffic enforcement, consistent use of perishable skills (e.g. arrest procedures), etc. - Kensington is too small to have professionalized ancillary supporting services such as dedicated Internal Affairs, dedicated Human Resources, dedicated police records management, etc. - The absence of professionalized ancillary support and other factors common to very small departments can have an impact on a community's risk.
+For example, over the last 10-years approximately one-third of the 15 claims against the City related to police operations are related to Errors & Omissions and Employment Practices Liability (as opposed to injury/damage events).